edhzsz/MLUND/projects/smartcab/Report.md

 ![Results of the agent with only input without waypoint or deadline state](charts/input_with_waypoint_and_deadline_agent_boxplot.png)

+This agent reaches the destination 83% of the time with the last destination failure around the 73rd trial (on average) and receiving penalties even in the last trial more than 25% of the time.
+This means that this agent is learning but 100 trials are still not enough to be sure that the agent has generalized correctly the rules.
+From the size of the Q table we can see that the amount of states visited is beetween 500 and 1000 which means that agent is far from visiting all possible states (19,200) and it is behaving randomly a lot of the time.

 ### Input and waypoint without deadline

 |          | __N dest reached__ | __Last dest fail__ | __Last penalty__ | __Len Q  table__ |